healthy-chicken-saladeers/rag_detective/README.md

 6. **Testing**: Use the provided URL to test the function's output, ensuring it's returning the expected results.
 7. **Monitoring**: GCP offers tools to keep track of the function's performance, helping you identify any potential issues.

+We have written a Google Cloud Function to conduct the Querying stage of RAG as described below.
+The Python code can be found [here.](./src/llama_index/gcf_query_llamaindex.py)

 For the detailed, step-by-step guide with images, please refer to our [comprehensive documentation.](./docs/gc-function-instructions.md)

 # *New* Serverless Model training with Vertex AI